-Editor’s note: This article originally appeared in Sportsnet magazine and on sportsnet.ca in December of 2011.
-The author, Brett Popplewell, claimed a gold medal for sports at the National Magazine Awards in 2012.
+This article originally appeared in the Dec.
+26, 2011 issue of Sportsnet magazine.
+Brett Popplewell claimed a gold medal for sports at the National Magazine Awards in 2012.

 Directly behind the cockpit sat the coaches.
 There was Brad McCrimmon, the ‘Beast’ from Saskatchewan, one of the men on-board with his name on the Stanley Cup.
 Still driven by ambition at the age of 52, he had recently left his home in Detroit and crossed the Atlantic to coach this team.
 And beside him sat his assistant, Igor Korolev, the former Maple Leaf who played for five teams in a 12-year NHL career, back in his homeland but far from his family in Toronto on this, the day after his 41st birthday.
 Beside him sat his old friend Alexander Karpovtsev, the former Ranger who’d stood by Korolev’s side on his wedding day in Moscow 21 years ago.
 He was the second man aboard this plane with his name on hockey’s most revered chalice.